 International flights to Evenes airport:

-- London Gatwick (LGW): Norwegian Air: Direct winter flights.
+- London Gatwick (LGW): Norwegian Air (winter)

-- Milano Bergamo (BGY): Norwegian Air: Direct winter flights.
+- Milano Bergamo (BGY): Norwegian Air: (winter)

-- Paris (CDG): Air France: Direct flights in summer.
+- Paris (CDG): Air France (summer)

-- Wien (Vienna, VIE): Austrian Airlines: Direct flights in summer.
+- Wien (Vienna, VIE): Austrian Airlines (summer)

 Public transport and ferries to and from Lofoten

 The entur.no website is great for public transport all over Norway.
-The reisnordland.no website, made by the people who actually operate the ferries to and from Lofoten is not very user-friendly.
+The reisnordland.no website, made by the people who actually operate the ferries to and from Lofoten is, sadly, not very user-friendly.
 Torghatten Nord runs all(?) the ferries and express boats in the area, but their website is also very bad.

 Getting around in Lofoten: Get a car